 I was once described as the ‘UK’s leading trainer in modern learning methods.’
-I’ve delivered well over 1,600 training and development events over a twenty-five year career so I would place myself amongst the more experienced developers in the UK.
+I’ve delivered well over 1,800 training and development events over a twenty-five year career so I would place myself amongst the more experienced developers in the UK.
 However, I believe any popularity I may have earned has been as a consequence of lots and lots of preparation, treating each piece of work as unique and never ever doing the same presentation twice.
+Now I’ve adapted as more and more of my deliveries are on-line.

 I became good at speaking to groups when, as a young man, I had to take museum tours for visitors day after day.
 Many had come into the museum just to get out of the rain.
 I had to understand their motivation in order to connect with them.
 Although I became very skilled at presenting, I’m better at facilitating groups and helping manage the learning process.
 I enjoy taking a project through to a conclusion.
 I’m very thorough and always practical.
 I bring an understanding of the ‘science’ of learning to the ‘art’ of teaching.
 I take pride in modeling the methods I promote.